 Toss out anything broken or with missing pieces, if they’re unfixable or you won’t fix them.

 If you’re worried they’ll ask for a toy you’ve thrown out or given away, put it in a labelled box for a month.
 If it’s not asked for in that time, pass it onto charity.

 2. Display the favourites

-In the area your child plays, put out the toys your kid always plays with.
+In the area in which your child plays, put out the toys your child always plays with.
 Have these easily accessible and clearly labelled.
 Keep in mind a child’s ‘prime location’ to keep things is at eye to waist level (on them).
-In a play room, it might be eye to waist height whilst they are sitting or kneeling.
+In a playroom, it might be eye to waist height whilst they are sitting or kneeling.
 Labels might also need to be pictures if they aren’t reading yet.

 Look at what’s left.
-If there’s lots left to put away (like boxes worth), you probably need a toy rotation.
-This is where toys are separated into tubs to rotate through every few weeks or months.
-It reduces toy clutter, overwhelm of choice (AKA chaotic play).
+If there are lots left to put away (like boxes worth), you probably need a toy rotation.
+A toy rotation separates toys into tubs to rotate through every few weeks or months.
+It reduces toy clutter, the overwhelm of choice (AKA chaotic play).
 It also increases the variety when boredom strikes and they’re sick of the same old toys.
 Time for a rotation of toys!

 Even if you have ample space to display all your toys, a toy rotation can be something to consider.
 Particularly if your child is always pulling all the toys out (and not putting them back), they are overwhelmed easily, or they tire of the same stuff quickly.

 4. Set up the toy rotation.